Antinutrients: are they a health risk?

 In the previous steps of this course we mostly discussed the good properties of foods and superfoods.

-However, in recent years a term that was previously confined to technical literature started to appear also in health magazines and websites.
+However, in recent years a term that was previously confined to technical literature started to appear in health magazines and websites.
 This term is antinutrient.

 The definition of antinutrients includes a broad range of molecules, such as tannins, oxalic acid, phytic acid, and lectins.